-- 1. Statewide and regional agencies should work with counties and municipalities to enhance the quality of life in the Region while maximizing efficiency and financial resources needed to provide services. - 2.
-Encourage partnerships between adjacent and overlapping jurisdictions and shared services across county or municipal borders when feasible.
+- Statewide and Regional agencies should work with counties and municipalities to enhance the quality of life in the Region while maximizing efficiency and financial resources needed to provide services. - 2.
+Encourage partnerships between adjacent and overlapping jurisdictions and shared services across county or municipal borders when feasible. - 3.
+Explore the feasibility of cooperative service and joint facility arrangements between local units of government.

 - 1. Assist counties, municipalities, school districts, colleges, healthcare systems, businesses, and other entities with planning and funding efforts that improve conditions related to the local economy, environment, public service delivery, education, healthcare, transportation, aging-in-place, workforce development, and other systems and initiatives that enhance the Region's quality of life. - 2.
-Monitor emerging issues, trends, policies, and programs at state and federal levels to ensure continued collaboration between the Region and its counties and municipalities.
+Monitor emerging issues, trends, policies, and programs at State and federal levels to ensure continued collaboration between the Region and its counties and municipalities.